-Log on to the Content Gateway manager and go to the Configure > My Proxy > Basic > Clustering tab.
+1) Log on to the Content Gateway manager and go to the Configure > My Proxy > Basic > Clustering tab.

-- 2. Under Cluster Type, select Single Node.

-- 3. Click Apply.

-- 4. If you are permanently removing the node from the cluster, it is a best practice to change the proxy name to a name other than the cluster name.

-- Select the General tab and change the Proxy Name to the system hostname or another meaningful value.

-- 5. Restart the proxy.
+- 2) Under Cluster Type, select Single Node. - 3) Click Apply. - If you are permanently removing the node from the cluster, it is a best practice to change the proxy name to a name other than the cluster name.
+Select the Coneral to hand change the Proxy Name to the system bestname or another meaningful value. - Select the General tab and change the Proxy Name to the system hostname or another meaningful value. - 5) Restart the proxy.